tedklin/dynamical/docs/design.md

 # Design document

-This document is intended to lay out software design decisions and non-obvious code.
+This living document is intended to lay out software design decisions and non-obvious code.
 Since *dynamical* is my first larger-scale C++ project, I decided it's best to expose the reasoning behind even trivial design decisions made.
 This is for self-reflection purposes and the opportunity to fix bad C++ practices / wrong assumptions about control system design, so it's admittedly pretty pedantic.

 ## Some driving design goals